 Subsumption testing

 The Expand and Validate operations can be used to perform subsumption testing.
 To test whether code A subsumes code B, perform a validate specifying a value set built of all the codes that are subsumed by code A, and test whether code B is subsumed by it.
 Note that a server is allowed (and SHOULD, but is not required to) consider concept maps when doing subsumption testing.
-For example if A is a LOINC code, and it has a precise mapping to a SNOMEDCT code that subsumes B, with an appropriate scope, then the server can indicate that this it is true that LOINC code A subsumes SNOMEDCT code B.
+For example if A is a LOINC code, and it has a precise mapping to a SNOMED-CT code that subsumes B, with an appropriate scope, then the server can indicate that this it is true that LOINC code A subsumes SNOMED-CT code B.

 In order to make it convenient to perform this subsumption testing, code systems that define subsumption hierarchies should define simple URLs to express a value set that includes all the codes subsumed by a code.